Child Arrangement Mediation

 MIAM for C100

 If you need to apply to the court for a child arrangement order, you will need to complete a C100 form.
 Before you can submit a C100, you must attend a MIAM.
 Your mediator will sign the relevant section of the form after your MIAM.
+If the other party refuses to attend mediation, your mediator will confirm this on the form, allowing you to proceed with your court application.

 The C100 form cost (court fee) is currently £263.
+You can attend a MIAM and have your C100 signed within days at BookMIAM, with no waiting lists.

 Need help with child arrangements?
 Book a free 15-minute chat to talk through your situation.

-Frequently Asked Questions
+Book Your MIAMFrequently Asked Questions

 What is a child arrangement order?